 Even way back in December 2018 Elon tweeted that Tesla is working on the following enhancements that would make using Autopilot on city streets much safer (it’s not recommended today):

 Already testing traffic lights, stop signs & roundabouts in development software.
 Your Tesla will soon be able to go from your garage at home to parking at work with no driver input at all.— Elon Musk (@elonmusk) December 9, 2018

-Another hurdle faced by Tesla comes from the federal government.
+While 2020 sounds promising, one potential hurdle faced by Tesla comes from the federal government.
 There are no laws on the books that mandate the regulation of autonomous vehicles on the road.
 Even if Tesla Autopilot moves closer to fully autonomous driving, it is unclear what, if any, effect it may have on drivers.

 It’s exciting to see new features roll out as the over-the-air software updates are one of the things that make Tesla so special.
 With the release of Hardware 3, we expect the Full Self-Driving feature set to accelerate even more in 2020 and 2021.